DvorakovaA/Mapping_the_Repertoire_of_Gregorian_Chant/README.md

 Consists of three subdirectories:
 - `data` - with all data files
 - `research` - jupyter noteboks with my research steps (uses csv files form `data`)
-- `app` - djnago project with tool for musicologists (does not need any other files)
+- `app` - django project with tool for musicologists (does not need any other files)

 Other code is just experiments that were not used in the final result.